learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

   - Returns the average price for a coffee based on its orders
   - Reminder: you can calculate the average by adding up all the orders prices and dividing by the number of orders

+#### Bonus: Aggregate and Association Method

+- `Customer classmethod best_aficionado(cls, coffee)`
+  - Returns the `Customer` instance that has the most orders of the coffee provided as argument.
+  - Returns `None` if there are no customers.
+  - _hint: will need a way to remember all `Customer` objects_

 ### Bonus: For any invalid inputs raise an `Exception`.